TERREMEMBER/znbase/architecture/design/online-schema-migrations.md

     * Standalone database migration software libraries (example: [Flyway](https://flywaydb.org/) and [Liquibase](https://www.liquibase.org/))

-> **Note:** There are a number of DDL operations currently supported by YugabyteDB, including many more that are planned in the roadmap.
+> **Note:** There are a number of DDL operations currently supported by ZNbaseDB, including many more that are planned in the roadmap.
 The aim is to increase the coverage for DDL operations that are safe to run in an online manner.

 # Motivation

 Traditionally, schema migrations were handled by taking all services down during the upgrade.
 A migration script would run to apply the new schema.
 Depending on the exact schema change, there could be a step to transform all the data before the schema migration completes.
 THe services are brought back online after this.

-While the approach is very safe, it leads to a lot of downtime in practice, especially in a distributed SQL database like YugabyteDB for the following reasons:
+While the approach is very safe, it leads to a lot of downtime in practice, especially in a distributed SQL database like ZNbaseDB for the following reasons:

 * Simple DDL operations could take longer because the schema change needs to be applied across a cluster of nodes.
 This is especially so in clusters with a large number of nodes.
 * Some DDL operations (such as adding an index or constraint) would need to transform data.
 Since the data set sizes can be quite large, transforming the data could take a very long time.